sd-studios-official/tram/README.md

 ### Copyright & License Notice
 This project uses the GNU AGPL v3 license, which means you are free to use this code, but you must follow these conditions:
 - Your project MUST be open source.
 If found not to be, a request will be sent to Discord to shut the bot down.
-- You MUST credit Tram, it's developers and contributors properly.
+- You MUST credit Tram, it's developers, contributors and core libraries properly.
 The bare minimum would be to use the example below.
 Same thing as before if this is not met.
 > Core bot provided by Tram and it's contributors.
-Core libaries: Eris & Yuuko.
+Core libraries: [DiscordJS](https://discord.js.org), [discord-slash-command-handler](https://github.com/KartikeSingh/discord-slash-command-handler).